 His constant betrayals, put-downs of anyone who believes in anything, and the fact he's solely motivated by money in an exceptionally brutal civil war make you question why we should care whether he succeeds or not.
-By the end, when he's engaged in a murderous rampage of retribution, I was actually hoping someone grabbed his stack (cybernetic memory recorder) and fried it.
+By the end, when he's engaged in a murderous rampage of retribution, I was actually hoping someone would grab Takeshi's stack (cybernetic memory recorder) and fry it.
+It's an interesting strategy to reveal your protagonist is a murderous psychopath but it's something Takeshi has informed people of before.
+It's just here that he proves it.

 Richard K. Morgan has a engrossing horrific vision of war in the future.
 The savagery of conflict coupled with new and terrifying technological devices.
 It's a sobering idea that you can have a massive technological like the corporations and their mercenaries do but none of this will make the slightest bit of difference if the enemy is sufficiently determined.
 Neither side is portrayed as justified with atrocities having built up on both sides.
 The characters are all well-developed with the only problem I had being it was sometimes difficult to keep up with all of them thanks to the large number of Takeshi's recruits.